ttiurani/hypercore-wasm-experiments/README.md

-# hypercore-protocol in WASM through Rust
+# Hypercore WASM experiments with Rust v2.0

-This is a first experiment to compile the Rust implementation of hypercore-protocol to WASM for use in browsers.
-At the moment, this is a minimal demo that only includes the wire protocol part (with all transport crypto) but not the persistence and verification parts (i.e. the hypercore crate).
+This is a followup experiment to [Frando's hypercore WASM experiments](https://github.com/Frando/hypercore-wasm-experiments) to compile the Rust implementation of hypercore-protocol and hypercore to WASM for use in browsers.

-- *Update 2021-03-03*: Cleaned the code and fixed README
+- *Update 2021-10-22*: Added WASM hypercore as the storage
-- *Update 2021-03-02:* I wrote this some time back, now updated it roughly to the current dev branch of [hypercore-protocol-rs](https://github.com/datrs/hypercore-protocol-rs). and pushed it to share and invite others to experiment with this

 What this does (in Rust compiled to WASM):